 - 96 CBD centres.

-These shopping centres contain more than 65,000 speciality shops.
+These shopping centres comprise more than 65,000 speciality shops.
 The advantage for retailers who lease space in shopping centres is that customer foot traffic can be much higher and more concentrated than in other retail locations.
 Leasehold also has the advantage that retailers don’t have to utilise capital to buy freehold, thereby reducing their property risk.
 This means the real estate risk is being carried by the investors in the shopping centre, not by the retailer.

-According to ICSC Research, Australian shopping centres contain around 25.2 million square metres of GLA, which accounts for around 46 per cent of the total retail space in Australia.
-This equates to approximately 94 square metres of GLA per 100 people in Australia, which is relatively high by world standards although not as high as in the USA and Canada.
+According to ICSC Research, Australian shopping centres (including Homemaker, Themed and Factory Outlet centres) contain around 26.5 million square metres of GLA, which accounts for approximately 46 per cent of the total retail space in Australia.
+This equates to approximately 106 square metres of GLA per 100 people in Australia, which is relatively high by world standards although not as high as in the USA and Canada.
 Below is a table of selected comparable markets:

 |Country||Market Size||Population||sq m of GLA|